micromatch/micromatch/README.md

 Please be sure to run the benchmarks before/after any code changes to judge the impact before you do a PR. thanks!

 ## Related
- * [braces](https://github.com/jonschlinkert/braces): Fastest brace expansion for node.js, with the most complete support for the Bash 4.3 braces specification.
+- [braces](https://github.com/jonschlinkert/braces): Fastest brace expansion for node.js, with the most complete support… [more](https://github.com/jonschlinkert/braces)
- * [extglob](https://github.com/jonschlinkert/extglob): Convert extended globs to regex-compatible strings.
-Add (almost) the expressive power of regular expressions to glob patterns.
+- [extglob](https://github.com/jonschlinkert/extglob): Convert extended globs to regex-compatible strings.
+Add (almost) the expressive… [more](https://github.com/jonschlinkert/extglob)
- * [expand-brackets](https://github.com/jonschlinkert/expand-brackets): Expand POSIX bracket expressions (character classes) in glob patterns.
+- [expand-brackets](https://github.com/jonschlinkert/expand-brackets): Expand POSIX bracket expressions (character classes) in glob patterns.
- * [fill-range](https://github.com/jonschlinkert/fill-range): Fill in a range of numbers or letters, optionally passing an increment or multiplier to use.
- * [expand-range](https://github.com/jonschlinkert/expand-range): Fast, bash-like range expansion.
-Expand a range of numbers or letters, uppercase or lowercase.
-See the benchmarks.
-Used by micromatch.
+- [expand-range](https://github.com/jonschlinkert/expand-range): Fast, bash-like range expansion.
+Expand a range of numbers or… [more](https://github.com/jonschlinkert/expand-range)
- * [parse-glob](https://github.com/jonschlinkert/parse-glob): Parse a glob pattern into an object of tokens.
+- [fill-range](https://github.com/jonschlinkert/fill-range): Fill in a range of numbers or letters, optionally passing… [more](https://github.com/jonschlinkert/fill-range)
+- [gulp-micromatch](https://github.com/tunnckoCore/gulp-micromatch): micromatch as gulp plugin.
+Filtering vinyl files with glob patterns,… [more](https://github.com/tunnckoCore/gulp-micromatch)
- * [is-glob](https://github.com/jonschlinkert/is-glob): Returns `true` if the given string looks like a glob pattern.
+- [is-glob](https://github.com/jonschlinkert/is-glob): Returns `true` if the given string looks like a glob… [more](https://github.com/jonschlinkert/is-glob)
+- [parse-glob](https://github.com/jonschlinkert/parse-glob): Parse a glob pattern into an object of tokens.

 ## Author